UP primary school teacher submits fake COVID-19 positive document to get poll duty exemption | Law-Order

 UP primary school teacher submits fake COVID-19 positive document to get poll duty exemption

-A primary school teacher in Puranpur area here has been caught submitting a fake COVID-19 positive medical certificate for getting exemption from polling duty in the upcoming municipal elections, an official said on Tuesday.He said orders have been given to file an FIR against Ritu Tomar posted in Pachpeda village primary school of Puranpur block.
+A primary school teacher in the Puranpur area here has been caught submitting a fake COVID-19 positive medical certificate to get exempted from polling duty in the upcoming municipal elections, an official said.He said orders have been issued to file an FIR against Ritu Tomar posted in Pachpeda village primary school of Puranpur block.

 - Country: